Francesco Zampano: Verona

 During summer 2013 he moved to Verona, and then became on loan to Juve Stabia.

 Pescara

 After his loan period ended following the 2014–15 season, Zampano was loaned to Pescara, with an option to purchase.
 On 23 July 2015, Pescara signed Zampano outright.

-On 16 August 2018, Zampano joined to Serie A team Frosinone on loan until 30 June 2019 with an obligation to buy.
+On 16 August 2018, Zampano joined Serie A team Frosinone on loan until 30 June 2019 with an obligation to buy.

 Venezia

 On 1 June 2022, Zampano signed a three-year contract with Venezia.

 Modena

 On 8 July 2025, Zampano moved to Modena on a two-season contract.

 International career

 Francesco Zampano received his first national team call-up in his breakthrough 2011–12 season.
 Zampano scored a goal against the Italy U19 team when representing the Lega Pro U20 representative team in December 2011.
 Zampano made his debut for the Italy U19 side on 29 February 2012.
 He played all 3 games of the 2012 UEFA European Under-19 Football Championship elite qualification in May.
 He also received a call-up from the Lega Pro representative team for a youth tournament in Dubai in April, however, he did not play.